-- Q6 Request for Views: What are your views on what the Foundation is doing to encourage the consistent application of IFRS?
-Considering resourcing and other limitations, do you think that there is anything more that the Foundation could and should be doing in this area? - 15 EFRAG is of the opinion that Standards should articulate clear principles and be written in a way that makes them capable of being applied in practice without the need for extensive further interpretations or guidance or excessive additional work by those using them.
-Although the primary responsibility for consistent application rests in particular with preparers, auditors and regulators, it is the IASB that bears a risk if IFRS is not consistently implemented.
-Standards capable of being applied in practice require a proper due process and due process oversight. - Due process oversight - 16 EFRAG acknowledges that the IASB has an extensive due process that takes considerable time and that, at this stage, it would be counterproductive to seek improvement to the definition of the IASB due process. - However, EFRAG calls on the Trustees to examine and reconsider the effectiveness of its due process oversight.
-This oversight process is at present limited by the Trustees' Due Process Oversight Committee to compliance with the due process procedures and steps as laid down in the IASB and IFRS Interpretations Committee Due Process Handbook.
-The Committee does, however, not consider the technical contents of the complaints submitted by the IASB's constituents.
-We believe that a due process oversight addressing not only the undertaking of the necessary due process steps but also the substance of the complaints will be a major step forward in building the buy-in of the various jurisdictions around the world.
-This would give additional credibility to the standard setting process. - 18 EFRAG recommends that the IFRS Foundation commissions an independent review of the effectiveness of its standard-setting process, including the due process oversight process but also the evaluation of the project work on the main standards (see our input to the 2015 IASB Agenda Consultation here).
-In this way ameliorations to the process could possibly be identified resulting in a more accountable due process oversight.
+Due process oversight

+- 19 EFRAG acknowledges that the IASB has an extensive due process that takes considerable time and that, at this stage, it would be counterproductive to seek improvement to the definition of the IASB due process. - However, EFRAG calls on the Trustees to examine and reconsider the effectiveness of its due process oversight.
+This oversight process is, at present, limited by the Trustees' Due Process Oversight Committee to compliance with the due process procedures and steps as laid down in the IASB and IFRS Interpretations Committee Due Process Handbook.
+However, the Committee does not consider the technical contents of the complaints submitted by the IASB's constituents.
+EFRAG believes that a due process oversight, addressing not only the undertaking of the necessary due process steps, but also the substance of the complaints, will be a major step forward in building the buy-in of the various jurisdictions around the world.
+This would give additional credibility to the standard-setting process. - 21 EFRAG recommends that the IFRS Foundation commissions an independent review of the effectiveness of its standard-setting process, including the due process oversight process, but also the evaluation of the project work on the main standards (see our input to the 2015 IASB Agenda Consultation here).
+In this way, ameliorations to the process could possibly be identified, resulting in a more accountable due process oversight.